Discovering Invariant Neighborhood Patterns for Heterophilic Graphs: Experiments

-In this section, we investigate the effectiveness of each component by conducting an ablation study and providing the visualization results to further demonstrate the effectiveness of the environment clustering module.
-Speciﬁcally, we compare INPL with the following three variants: \begin{itemize} \item \textbf{INPLwoLayer}: {INPL without Adaptive Neighborhood Propagation Layer module.} \item \textbf{INPLwoVar}: {INPL without the variance penalty.} \item \textbf{INPLwoKmeans}: {using random graph partition instead of environment clustering.} \end{itemize}
+In this section, we conduct an ablation study by changing parts of the entire framework.
+Speciﬁcally, we compare INPL with the following three variants: (\textbf{INPLwoLayer}) {INPL without Adaptive Neighborhood Propagation Layer module.} (\textbf{INPLwoVar}) {INPL without the variance penalty.} (\textbf{INPLwoKmeans}) {using random graph partition instead of environment clustering.}

-\textbf{Ablation study in the standard 48/32/20 setting.} The results are shown in Figure \ref{figablation}. we find that there is a drop when we remove any proposed module of INPL.
+The results are shown in Figure \ref{figablation}. we find that there is a drop when we remove any proposed module of INPL.
 INPLwoLayer, INPLwoVar and INPLwoKmeans outperform LINKX, which demonstrates the effectiveness of other proposed modules.
-When we remove the Adaptive Neighborhood Propagation Layer module, the performance decrease of INPLwoLayer is the most significant, which illustrates the effectiveness of learning proper neighborhood information and invariant representation for each node.
+When we remove the Adaptive Neighborhood Propagation Layer module, INPLwoLayer has a significant drop, which illustrates the effectiveness of learning proper neighborhood information and invariant representation for each node.
+We also conduct an additional ablation study under degree-related high-bias environments in Appendix C.

-\textbf{Ablations study in the degree-related high-bias setting.} The results are shown in Figure \ref{figablationhighbias}.
-Results indicate the removal of any module significantly decreases model performance, and the degradation in the high-bais setting is larger compared to the standard setting, which demonstrates the proposed INPL framework exactly alleviates the distribution shifts problem in biased environments.
-When we remove the variance penalty, the performance decrease of INPLwoVar is the most significant, which illustrates the effectiveness of the variance penalty in high-bias environments.